-These four build alternatives include continued mainline ferry service in Lynn Canal with a minimum of two mainline vessel round trips per week in the summer, one round trip per week in the winter.
+These four build alternatives include continued mainline ferry service in Lynn Canal.
 The Haines-Skagway shuttle service would be provided by a new conventional monohull ferry.
 All of these alternatives would require construction of a new double stern berth at Auke Bay.

 - Alternative 4A: FVF Service from Auke Bay Alternative 4A would construct two new Fast Vehicle Ferries (FVFs) to provide daily service between Auke Bay, Haines, and Skagway.
+The Auke Bay Ferry Terminal would be expanded to include a new double end berth.
 No new roads would be built.
-The Day Boat ACFs would no longer operate in Lynn Canal. - Alternative 4B: FVF Service from Berners Bay Alternative 4B would widen Glacier Highway from Echo Cove to Cascade Point and construct a new highway to Sawmill Cove (5.2 miles total) where a new ferry terminal would be constructed.
+The Day Boat ACFs would not operate in Lynn Canal. - Alternative 4B: FVF Service from Berners Bay Alternative 4B would widen Glacier Highway from Echo Cove to Cascade Point and construct a new highway to Sawmill Cove (5.2 miles total) where a new ferry terminal would be constructed.
+The Auke Bay Ferry Terminal would be expanded to include a new double end berth.
 The alternative includes two new FVFs, which would be constructed to provide daily service between Sawmill Cove, Haines, and Skagway in the summer and between Auke Bay, Haines, and Skagway in the winter.
-The Day Boat ACFs would no longer operate in Lynn Canal. - Alternative 4C: Conventional Monohull Service from Auke Bay Alternative 4C would use the two Day Boat ACFs to provide daily summer service between Auke Bay, Haines, and Skagway.
+The Day Boat ACFs would not operate in Lynn Canal. - Alternative 4C: Conventional Monohull Service from Auke Bay Alternative 4C would use the two Day Boat ACFs to provide daily summer service between Auke Bay, Haines, and Skagway.
 No new roads would be built.
-The Skagway Ferry Terminal would be expanded to include a new end berth. - Alternative 4D: Conventional Monohull Service from Berners Bay Alternative 4D would widen Glacier Highway from Echo Cove to Cascade Point and construct a new highway to Sawmill Cove (5.2 miles total), where a new ferry terminal would be constructed.
+The Skagway Ferry Terminal would be expanded to include a new end berth.
+The Auke Bay Ferry Terminal would be expanded to include a new double end berth, to accommodate both Day Boat ACFs at once.

+• Alternative 4D: Conventional Monohull Service from Berners Bay - Alternative 4D would widen Glacier Highway from Echo Cove to Cascade Point and construct a new highway to Sawmill Cove (5.2 miles total), where a new ferry terminal would be constructed.
 The alternative would use the two Day Boat ACFs to provide daily service between Sawmill Cove, Haines, and Skagway in the summer and between Auke Bay, Haines, and Skagway in the winter.
 The Skagway Ferry Terminal would be expanded to include a new end berth.
+The Auke Bay Ferry Terminal would be expanded to include a new double end berth, to accommodate both Day Boat ACFs at once.